tips raspberry pi beginner

 The first IP (eth0) is for the ethernet cable and the second (wlan0) corresponds to the Wi-Fi connection.

-If you are on another computer, you can read this article on how to find the Raspberry Pi IP address.
+If you don’t have a monitor or keyboard, you can read this article on how to find the Raspberry Pi IP address.
+I explain how to scan the network to find your current IP address from another computer.

 Change the date/time

-To check your current date and time you can use this command:
+To check your current date and time, you can use this command:

 date